meheboob-basha-shaik/DAA-lab/README.md

 DAA.PRATICAL_7 Summary:- The Making Change Problem was solved using Dynamic Programming.
 The program finds the minimum number of coins needed to make a given amount.

 Conclusion:- Dynamic Programming helps solve the problem efficiently by storing previous results.
 The program has O(n × amount) time complexity and O(amount) space complexity.
+{
+  DAA.PRACTICAL_5
+Summary:-
+This program solves the 0/1 Knapsack Problem using Dynamic Programming.
+It finds the maximum value of items that can fit within the given capacity.

+Conclusion:-
+Dynamic Programming avoids repeated calculations and helps find the maximum possible value efficiently.

+DAA.PRACTICAL_6
+Summary:-
+This program finds the best way to multiply matrices with the minimum number of operations using Dynamic Programming.

+Conclusion:-
+Dynamic Programming helps reduce repeated calculations and gives the minimum multiplication cost efficiently.